 For command line execution, you will need to ensure that the installation directory is on the path, or launch cpptest with the full path to the executable (for example,

-c:\parasoft\c++test\cpptestcli.exe).Before you can test code with C/C++test, it must be added to an Eclipse C/C++ project.
-For instructions on creating a new project, see Creating a Project.
+c:\parasoft\c++test\cpptestcli.exe).Before you can test code with C/C++test, it must be added to a Visual Studio project.
+See Creating a Project.

 - Before you perform the initial test, we strongly recommend that you review and modify project options.
 For details on how to do this, see Local Settings (Options) Files.

 cpptestclito email each developer a report that contains only the errors/results related to his or her work, one of the following conditions must be true: